anurag1302/supabase-clerk-auth/README.md

 # supabase-clerk-auth
-This repo is to demonstrate usage of Supabase and Clerk Auth with .NET
+This repo is to demonstrate usage of Supabase and Clerk Auth with React and .NET